PhyrexTechs/muOS-scripts/README.md

 ### MuOS m3u creator.bat
 >[!IMPORTANT]
->Requires games to be in thier own individual folders
+>Requires games to be in their own individual folders
 + When you run this it will hide all folders in the current directory then recreate all the .m3u files pointing to the .chd files the new hidden folders.

 <br />